partcoffee/uni/_case/formalities.md

 **University of Winchester staff**, for their help to make this semester possible to complete from abroad.

 **Riktig Spor**, for their continued support, encouraging words and flexibility when it comes to my time spent studying.

+**Runar Johansen**, for his thoughts and input on my portfolio.

+**Family and friends**, for their support, kind words and input on my work.

 <div class="div"></div>